Kyryh/fshar/README.md

                                       connecting to the server after an error -1 means it will retry indefinitely
                                       [default: 0]
+-v, --overwrite                      If files should be overwritten when receiving
--h, --help                           Print help
+                                       Useful for receiving updated copies of a file but it makes it unable to complete partially downloaded files -h, --help                           Print help
 -V, --version                        Print version
 ```